There’s only so much your smartphone can do. At some point, you’ll want to invest in a digital camera for higher image quality.

 It’s out of the average person’s price range.
 And it’s unnecessary for most shooting situations.
 But the medium format camera bears mentioning.

 Medium format refers to the 120 size film format used in the Hasselblad V system film cameras.
 Hasselblad are the leading manufacturer of this type of camera system.

-These cameras offer amazing resolution.
+These types of cameras offer amazing resolution.
 But they have less sophisticated autofocusing systems and burst modes.
 Thus, they are not suitable for every genre of photography.